mgrahamjo/oat/README.md

 ## Browser support

 Oat supports Chrome, Firefox, and IE Edge out of the box.
-For broader compatiblity, include it in your transpilation task.
+For compatiblity back to IE9, include Oat in your transpilation task.